Am I Demisexual?

 Sexuality, gender identity, and relationships take a lot of self-reflection and willingness to communicate.
 There's no one point in time where everyone figures out exactly who they are and what they want.
 It's an ever-evolving process as we live and grow.
 Learning how to be okay with that will help you as you move forward in your relationships.
 If that sounds too overwhelming for you, know that it's okay to ask for help.

 Online therapy is a great way to talk with someone who won't judge you or make you feel less.
 Many people struggling with issues around gender and sexuality have turned to online therapy for help working through confusing feelings.
-Online therapy is discreet and can be accessed no matter where you live.
+Online therapy is discreet and can be reached no matter where you live.

 Consider signing up with Regain.
 When you use Regain, you are connected with a licensed therapist or mental health counselor who is picked just for you based on a quick survey you will fill out.
 Because you can choose to connect with a therapist via text, you can send messages at any time of day or night, whenever you need to get something off your chest.
 You'll set up a pre-approved time for your therapist to check their messages and respond to you.
 Gone are the nerves from having to sit in front of a stranger and spill your guts.
 Gone is searching for hidden meanings behind a stoic face.
 And your therapist will give you thoughtful and helpful feedback for you to process in your own time.